Yuriy Venelin

 Yuriy Ivanovich Venelin (Юрій Іванович Венелін; born Georgiy Hutsa; 22 September 1802 – 26 March 1839) was a Rusyn slavist, folklorist, ethnographer and philologist best known for his research on the language, history and culture of Bulgaria and its people.

 Biography

-Venelin was born in the village of Velka Tibava in Subcarpathian Ruthenia, Kingdom of Hungary (the present day village of Tybava in Mukachevo Raion of Zakarpattia Oblast of Ukraine).
+Venelin was born in the village of Velka Tibava in Transcarpathia, Habsburg Empire (the present day village of Tybava in Mukachevo Raion of Zakarpattia Oblast of Ukraine).
 He enrolled in Lviv University and later moved to Chişinău, where he examined the language and history of Bulgarian expatriates.
 Venelin studied medicine at the Imperial Moscow University, but his interest in Bulgarian culture continued.

 In 1830, he was envoyed to the Ottoman-ruled Bulgarian lands by the Saint Petersburg Academy of Sciences.
 He visited Bulgarian cities such as Varna, Kavarna and Silistra, recording folk songs and sayings and gaining a firsthand knowledge of the Bulgarian language.
 In 1836, he made the acquaintance of Odesa-based Bulgarian émigré Vasil Aprilov, with whom he kept up an active correspondence.

 He died in Moscow in 1839.